Business flood recovery

-Brisbane City Council is committed to supporting businesses to recover from flood impacts.
-Find out about clean up considerations, temporary workspace, financial assistance, advice for specific types of business and other resources.
+Brisbane City Council is committed to ensuring flood affected businesses have the information they need to support their recovery.
+Use this page to find out about clean up considerations, temporary workspaces, available assistance, and advice for specific types of business.

 Clean-up considerations